Nancy Spero: Later years

 Spero and Golub returned to New York in 1964, where the couple remained to live and work.
 The Vietnam War was raging and the Civil Rights Movement was exploding.
 Affected by images of the war broadcast nightly on television and the unrest and violence evident in the streets, Spero began her War Series from 1966 to 1970.
 These small gouache and inks on paper, executed rapidly, represented the obscenity and destruction of war.
-The War Series is among the most sustained and powerful group of works in the genre of history painting that condemns war and its real and lasting consequences.

 An activist and early feminist, Spero was a member of the Art Workers Coalition (1968–69), Women Artists in Revolution (1969), and Ad Hoc Committee of Women Artists (1971) the work of which developed into the first women's cooperative gallery, A.I.R.
 Gallery (Artists in Residence) in SoHo, of which she was a founding member.
 It was during this period that Spero completed her "Artaud Paintings" (1969–70), finding her artistic "voice" and developing her signature scroll paintings, the Codex Artaud (1971–1972), in which she directly quoted the writings of the poet and playwright Antonin Artaud.
 Uniting text and image, printed on long scrolls of paper, glued end-to-end and tacked on the walls of A.I.R., Spero violated the formal presentation, choice of valued medium and scale of framed paintings.
 Although her collaged and painted scrolls were Homeric in both scope and depth, the artist shunned the grandiose in content as well as style, relying instead on intimacy and immediacy, while also revealing the continuum of shocking political realities underlying enduring myths.
 In a 2008 interview in The Brooklyn Rail with publisher Phong Bui, Spero says of her early identification with Artaud: "For me, the spoken words were part of the body, as if whatever I was trying to paint, and my own awareness of pain and anger—you can call it the destruction of the self—was an integral part, that duality.
 Things get split up right in the middle, which I was very much interested in at that moment in my life."

 In 1974, Spero chose to focus on themes involving women and their representation in various cultures.
 Her Torture in Chile (1974) and the long scroll, Torture of Women (1976, 20 inches x 125 feet), interweave oral testimonies with images of women throughout history, linking the contemporary governmental brutality of Latin American dictatorships (from Amnesty International reports) with the historical repression of women.
 Spero re-presented previously obscured women's histories, cultural mythology, and literary references with her expressive figuration.
 Rarely exhibited, Torture of Women was translated into book form in 2009.